Sample: Field Technician Risk Profile

 Providing Critical Infrastructure

 Utilities are working to provide consumers with support they need to continue their daily lives during restrictions.
-In April, Mediacom has partnered with Des Moines Public Schools to provide free Internet to approximately 1,800 homes lacking broadband access for students to continue their studies with the support of the Community Foundation of Greater Des Moines.
+In April, Mediacom partnered with Des Moines Public Schools to provide free Internet to approximately 1,800 homes lacking broadband access for students to continue their studies with the support of the Community Foundation of Greater Des Moines.

 Financial Relief and Assistance